 Ask yourself questions such as, “What will make me stand out from the rest of the candidates?”, “Why is this school the best fit for me?”
 If you can confidently answer questions like these, then you’re in for a winner.
 You should explain why you are qualified and experienced enough to be given this job.
 Prove your reliability by telling the interviewer of your commitment to the profession.
 Speak to them about your reliability and readiness to meet the profession’s challenges like relocation, adapting to a new culture, learning a new language.
 If you do not have too much teaching experience, remember that your inexperience won’t be a problem for them if you are flexible to learn and progress towards betterment.

 Share your problem-solving experiences, personal anecdotes

-In addition to your professional qualifications, the interviewer would want to have an idea of your personal side.
-They would want to hear about situations where you found solutions to problems, issues.
-They want to hear about learning, teaching strategies you introduced that brought in success – client satisfaction, higher enrolments, staff loyalty and much more.
+In addition to your professional qualifications, the interviewer would want to have an idea of you.
+They want to hear about situations where you found solutions to problems.
+They want to hear about the learning and teaching strategies you introduced that brought in success – client satisfaction, higher enrollment, staff loyalty, and more.
 The DOS (Director of Studies) might give you a situational question and ask how you will act and respond to a possible future situation in the class.
-Answer the questions honestly and if you’re not sure of the right answer, I would refrain from bluffing.
+Answer the questions honestly, and if you’re not sure of the correct answer, I would refrain from bluffing.
 Interviewers can spot a bluffer a mile away.
-Use personal anecdotes to demonstrate your ability to find solutions or achieving success.
-The focus should be on the resulting outcome from your action.
+Use personal anecdotes to demonstrate your ability to find solutions or achieve success.
+The focus should be on the resulting outcome of your action.
 Such questions can be your opportunity to prove yourself as the best TEFL teacher by giving them a detailed account of your own practical experiences.

 We have more useful tips for your job interview in the second part of this article.
 Come back in 2 days!